brianprost/HyperBook/plan/final_report.md

 - Application confirms payment for itinerary
 - Application reserves itinerary for customer
 - Application sends email to customer to confirm payment and provide reservation details
-- Customer can lookup a booked reservation
+- Customer can look up a booked reservation
 - Customer can cancel/reschedule a reserved itinerary
 - Application releases a reservation for a cancelled itinerary
 - Application provides user ability to register new accounts